LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 How to teach English in Japan

-Located right at the Eastern edge of the Asian continent, the island nation of Japan has long held a certain sense of mystique for foreigners across the globe.
-In fact, it feels as though more and more tourists than ever are fascinated by the combination of rich cultural heritage and cutting edge technological developments that comprise life in modern day Japan.
+Located at the far east of the Asian continent, the island nation of Japão has long maintained a certain sense of mystique for foreigners around the world.
+In fact, it seems that more and more tourists than ever are fascinated by the combination of a rich cultural heritage and cutting-edge technological developments that make up life in modern Japão.

 For expats (or expatriates, those who live in a country not of their upbringing), Japan presents an ideal opportunity to live and work in a comfortable and cosmopolitan society.
 In fact, one such job that is in huge demand right now is that of a TEFL (or Teaching English as a Foreign Language) teacher.